Skip to main content

 workingOngoing task description or progress update.

-input_requiredDescription of the required user input or context.
+input-requiredDescription of the required user input or context.

 completedFinal response or result of the agent's processing.